 Modern and Medieval Languages

-This degree is wide ranging in its scope and yet practical in application, opening up countless career opportunities.
+This degree is wide ranging in scope and practical in application, opening up countless career opportunities.
 It combines state-of-the-art audio and video technology with more traditional media, and links the art and science of language.

 |UCAS code||R800 BA/MML